-DR. Sheyi Ojofeitimi, DPT, OCS, CFMT, CIDN – Dr. Sheyi Ojofeitimi is co-owner of Synthesis Physical Therapy.
+Dr. Sheyi Ojofeitimi, DPT, OCS, CFMT, CIDN – Dr. Sheyi Ojofeitimi is Owner & Director of Synthesis Physical Therapy and creator of Body Shop Class, an interactive injury prevention and management workshop.
 She is a Certified Functional Manual Therapist (CFMT), Orthopedic Clinical Specialist (OCS) and has received advanced level training in The Thoracic Ring Approach.
 Dr. Ojofeitimi is also trained in visceral mobilization, craniosacral therapy, and integrative dry needling (IDN).

 Dr. Ojofeitimi is a specialist in the treatment of lumbo-pelvic/sacro-coccygeal dysfunctions and has a passionate interest in connection between dysbiosis (gut dysfunction) and chronic pain/disease.
 Using a whole body functional approach that incorporates nutrition, Dr. Ojofeitimi treats each client as a unique individual.

 Shaw Bronner PT, PhD, OCS earned her PhD at Rutgers University (formerly UMDNJ).
 Dr. Bronner is Director of the ADAM Center, where she and her team conduct research focused on dancers.
 Dr. Bronner also directs Physical Therapy Services at Alvin Ailey American Dance Center, in New York, where she created and coordinates the in-house program for the two companies and over 5,000 students annually.
 Her research on the Ailey program was able to demonstrate that an in-house program with emphasis on prevention and timely treatment reduces injuries, time loss, and is cost effective.
 In addition, Dr. Bronner is a visiting professor at Yale University, conducting brain imaging on motor behavior.